Think what you will of Google products. I personally try to avoid them for privacy reasons.

 That said, here’s a method I’ve been using successfully for quite some time for sign-up and sign-in forms.
 You need some piece of data from the client, the IP for example will do.
 You then also need some salt value.
 Mix and match as needed, and be creative.
 Just be aware that if you use the current time/date with this method, you – well, actually your users – may run into issues around midnight.

-Now the use the name and ID of a form field, respectively, your selected piece of data from the client along with your salt and anything you deem reasonable is sent through a cryptographic hash function.
+Now use the name and ID of a form field, respectively, your selected piece of data from the client along with your salt and anything you deem reasonable is sent through a cryptographic hash function.
 Now prepend something like

 z_ to the hash.
 This ensures that the HTML element ID is valid.
 The more form fields you treat with this, the better.
 If you can treat other elements on the website as well, it will make it nearly impossible to determine the name/ID for a form field without rendering the page first and effectively “looking” at that (which is harder to do for bots).
+Admittedly, if bots get clever one also needs to randomize the order of the form fields.

 Now when the user submits, the receiving script will know the names/IDs of the form fields it is looking for.
 It also has the same circumstantial information about the client (e.g. IP) and it knows the details about the salt.
 So it can determine the field names to look for a particular value.
 You can even obfuscate parts of the URL used for submit, using this method.